Mshohid/Foundation/README.md

 As part of the AWS re/Start course my instructor challenged me to make a programme re-enact the game fizzbuzz but using python.

+# Optimus-Prime.py

+A program that can accurately return which numbers are prime within a range.

 # Scrape.py

 My instructor wanted to see what I could do using beautiful soup so I built this in reponse.
 This is a scraper which I designed to pull the AWS blogs page and only print out the categories of content on the site.